 Birds of Prey hunt for and feed on small mammals, birds and carrion, and also larger insects and earthworms when prey is in short supply.
 Birds of prey can be found in Barnsley in a range of habitats.

-Barn Owl can be seen hunting rough grassland and field edges for voles and other small mammals, at dusk or dawn.
+Barn Owl can be seen hunting rough grassland for voles and other small mammals, at dusk or dawn.

-Barn Owl is a scarce, resident breeding bird in Barnsley with up to 35 breeding pairs, almost all in lowland areas east of the M1.
+Barn Owl is a scarce breeding bird in Barnsley with up to 35 breeding pairs, mainly in lowland areas east of the M1.

-Barn Owls nest and roost in tree cavities, farm buildings, and nest boxes in buildings and outside.
+Barn Owls nest and roost in tree cavities, farm buildings, and in nest boxes.

-They pair in February with 4-6 eggs laid in April / May.
-The young usually hatch in early June and fledge in August.
+They pair in February with eggs laid in April / May.
+Young hatch in June and fledge in August.

-Declines result from reduced small mammal numbers with fewer areas of rough grassland, together with loss of nest sites, road deaths severe winters and the impact of pesticides.
+Declines result from reduced small mammal numbers, loss of rough grassland and nest sites, road deaths, severe winters and the impact of pesticides.

 Schedule 1 protection W&C Act

-Kestrel, reddish-brown, with long wings and tail, is often seen hovering, over roadside verges hunting for prey.
+Kestrel, reddish-brown, with long wings and tail, can be seen hovering, over roadside verges, hunting for prey.

-Kestrels feed mainly on voles as well as other small mammals such as mice and shrews, small birds, insects and earthworms.
+Kestrels feed mainly on voles and other small mammals, small birds, insects and earthworms.

-Kestrels do not build a nest but use holes in trees, buildings, old crow nests and nest boxes.
+Kestrels nest in holes in buildings, old crow nests and nest boxes.

-4 – 6 eggs, laid in a shallow scrape, take about 30 days to hatch, with the young flying some 30 days later.
+4 – 6 eggs take about 30 days to hatch, with the young flying some 30 days later.

 Declines result from reduced small mammal numbers with fewer areas of rough grassland as well as loss of nest sites and the impact of pesticides.